 Baking the cake

-Place the cake into the middle of the oven and bake for 1 hour 15 minutes, or until an inserted skewer comes out clean.
+Place the cake into the middle of a preheated oven and bake for 1 hour 15 minutes, or until an inserted skewer comes out clean.

 If, as I found, the cake is browning too quickly, cover the top with foil or baking parchment after 50-60 minutes.
 Continue baking for a total of 1 hour 15 minutes – 1 hour 30 minutes.